GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 2. No person shall be prosecuted for the crime of adultery, cohabitation, or polygamy based solely on the private, consensual structure of their relationships.

 **Adultery** - Voluntary sexual intercourse between a married person and a person who is not their spouse.
 Under this Constitution, adultery is not a criminal offense.
 The regulation of fidelity within a relationship is a private matter between individuals, not a subject for state intervention.
 Laws against adultery violate the rights to privacy and bodily autonomy (Art.
 I, Sec.
 6 & 11) by criminalizing private, consensual sexual conduct between adults.

+**Fornification** - Voluntary sexual intercourse between two people who are unmarried.
+Under this Constitution, fornification is not a criminal offense.
+See the above entry.

 **Polygamy** - The state of being simultaneously married to more than one spouse.
 Under this Constitution, the practice of polygamy, as a private, consensual relationship structure between adults, is decriminalized.
 However, official state recognition of marriage is limited to two persons.
 Adults in multi-partner relationships are directed to use private contracts to define their legal relationships.
 (Ref: Art.
 I, Sec.
 13)